AustinLCouch/AustinLCouch/README.md

 # Hello World!
 Hi!
-I am Austin Couch, I am a third-year student at Rochester Institute of Technology pursuing a Bachelor's of Science majoring in Computer Science and minoring in Game Design and Development.
+I am Austin Couch, I am a 4th-year student at Rochester Institute of Technology pursuing a Bachelor's of Science majoring in Computer Science and minoring in Game Design and Development.

 I am enthralled by the pull of problem solving and try my best to help others wherever I can, I absolutely love collaborating on projects and find joy in the communication amongst teammates and building off of and learning through each other's ideas.

-I am currently looking for a summer co-op opportunity for August 2024-May 2025 in the computer science, software engineering/development, or game design/development fields!
+I am currently looking for a summer co-op opportunity for August 2025-May 2026 in the computer science, software engineering/development, or game design/development fields!

 ## Projects